brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 23 bht.md

 ### Archibald T Robertson:
 1. "The form of the question expects the answer 'no,' but they put it so because of the Pharisaic hostility towards Jesus."
-2. "The multitudes 'were amazed' or 'stood out of themselves,' vividly portraying the situation."
+2. "The multitudes 'were amazed' or 'stood out of themselves' (εξισταντο), imperfect tense, vividly portraying the situation."
 3. "They were almost beside themselves with excitement."

 ### John Gill:
 1. "At the cure; it was such an instance of divine power, and so glaring a proof, that the person who wrought it was more than a man, and must be the Messiah."
-2. "This question they put, not as doubting of it, but as inclining, at least, to believe it, if not as expressing their certainty of it."
+2. "This is to be understood of the greater part of the people, not of every individual, and of the common people only; for it had a different effect upon the Pharisees, as hereafter appears."
-3. "For from his miracles they rightly concluded who he was; though the Jews since, in order to deprive Jesus of this true characteristic of the Messiah, deny that miracles are to be performed by him."
+3. "This question they put, not as doubting of it, but as inclining, at least, to believe it, if not as expressing their certainty of it: and is, as if they had said, who can this person be but the true Messiah, that has wrought such a miracle as this?"

 ### John Wesley:
-1. "This statement reflects the recognition of the people that Jesus was more than just a descendant of David; he was the long-awaited Messiah, the fulfillment of the prophecies."
+1. "Is not this the son of David" - This question reveals the people's recognition of Jesus as the long-awaited Messiah, the descendant of David.
+It highlights their anticipation and hope for the fulfillment of God's promises through the coming of the Savior.

-2. "By acknowledging Jesus as the Son of David, the people were acknowledging his rightful claim to the throne of Israel and the fulfillment of God's promise to establish an eternal kingdom through the line of David."
+2. "That is, the Messiah" - This clarification emphasizes the significance of Jesus' lineage as the son of David, connecting him to the messianic prophecies of the Old Testament.
+It underscores the belief that Jesus is the anointed one, the chosen one of God to bring salvation and establish his kingdom.

-3. "This declaration also highlights the significance of Jesus' lineage, connecting him to the rich history and covenantal promises of God's chosen people."
+3. "The Messiah" - This term encapsulates the people's understanding of Jesus' identity and role.
+It conveys the expectation that he would bring deliverance, redemption, and restoration to God's people, fulfilling the longings and hopes of generations.
+It signifies the belief in Jesus as the long-awaited Savior who would bring about God's kingdom on earth.

 ## Generation Details